 If not, then move just enough capital where you still remain at a desirable customer tier.
 You don’t want to downgrade yourself to the bottom of the rung again.
 You can always move your capital back to your favorite online brokerage once the conditions have been met.

 7) Make sure you’re getting the best offer!
 Financial institutions may have multiple introductory rewards bonuses at any given time.
 It’s kind of like how airlines charge a different price for a similar seat.

-For example, thanks to reader feedback, it looks like TD Ameritrade has a $600 bonus reward, an up to $2,500 bonus reward offer, and an up to $12,700 bonus reward offer like I’ve shown in this post.
+For example, thanks to reader feedback, it looks like trading platform example had a $600 bonus reward, an up to $2,500 bonus reward offer, and an up to $12,700 bonus reward offer like I’ve shown in this post.
 There is a chance that not all roads lead to Rome.

 If you decide to sign up for a new account anywhere, make sure you talk to a representative at the receiving institution and ensure you are getting the absolute best deal at the time.